astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 always follow a geodesic path.
 In fact, we can often determine what the geodesic is, and therefore whether the space around us is flat or curved, by studying the paths that photons take.
-As illustrated in {numref}`twopaths`, and explained in Section 1, in a flat spacetime, the path that maximizes the proper time between two points is a straight line trajectory.
+As illustrated in {numref}`twopaths`, and explained in [the first section](secGRTwin), in a flat spacetime, the path that maximizes the proper time between two points is a straight line trajectory.
 In a flat spacetime, objects experiencing no net force will either remain at rest or move at a constant velocity.
 For an object's path through spacetime to deviate from a geodesic, a force must be exerted on it.

 In practice, to figure out the geodesic between two events in a curved spacetime requires maximizing the proper time over all possible paths